 Contributions in the last five years have supported several studentships for graduates, bursaries for undergraduates and ensured we were able to build Cowan Court, which means we are now able to house all undergraduate students on our site.

 We are committed to recruiting the most talented students, whatever their background, and bursaries help us to ensure that we can encourage more applicants from low-participation groups.
-We have maintained a very high academic standard throughout this.
-We are delighted that in 2016/17 academic year we were ranked 5th in the Tompkins Table – we also continue to have one of the highest proportions of state-educated students, with over 70% of undergraduates coming from the maintained sector in the last admissions round.
+We have maintained a very high academic standard throughout this, and we also continue to have one of the highest proportions of state-educated students, with almost 80% of undergraduates coming from the maintained sector in the last admissions round.

 We are also continuing to raise funds to endow graduate student support, and have some generous donations which have enabled us to offer to fund several studentships together with the Cambridge Trusts – the most notable being the Gulbenkian-Yuval Studentship.
 Complementing this is our current focus on graduate accommodation.